 Raffle tickets will be available on the day and when you register online.
 The raffle will be drawn after the ride.

-Order an official Mailrun jersey for only $65 when you register online!
+We also have a limited number of our 2022 jerseys, available for the low price of $40 when you register online!
 This high quality jersey from Dhuez Clothing is made from CoolPass fabric in relaxed fit with full length zipper and will be available for collection on the day of the ride.

 It is the decision of the Event Organisers that we do not accept entries for riders under 12 years of age.